egganto/Athena/readme.md

-# EduWW Discord Math Bot
+# Athena
-A EduWW Computer Science Club project.
+A Discord math bot project by the EduWW CS Club.